junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 They dash into the main ball room.
 Sam tightens the grip on the machete.

 Dean is covered in blood, his own or others they do not know.
 The bigger vampire that bit him earlier has a smirk on his face, pulling Dean's collar and throwing him flying across the room like he weighs nothing.
-Dean lets out an angry growl, rolling on the ground in time to dodge a fierce direct blow in the face, grabbing the knife he dropped and jumping back on his feet, circling the other vampire, eyes bloody, pupil dilated, fangs out.
+Dean lets out an angry growl, rolling on the ground in time to dodge a fierce direct blow in the face, grabbing the knife he dropped and jumping back on his feet, circling the other vampire, eyes bloody, pupils dilated, fangs out.

 Sam hesitates.
 Samuel eyes him.

 "Don't want to hurt Dean by accident."
-Sam whispers, not moving ahead, not throwing himself into the vampire fight.
+Sam whispers, not moving an inch closer, just standing there, watching them with white knuckles.

 Dean ducks and dodges for two three rounds, before getting wrestled and tripped by the other vampire, legs entangled, can't move easily.
 That monster is so much stronger than him.
 And by the look of fighting, how he swings his arms and fists, several hundred years of living isn't teaching him nothing.